-The Supreme Court in 1973 struck down a Pennsylvania law that provided tuition support for parents who sent their children to private schools as an unconstitutional violation of separation of church and state required in the First Amendment.
-The court found in Sloan v.
-Lemon that 90 percent of the children affected went to parochial schools.
-In this 2012 photo, students greet Archbishop of Philadelphia Charles Chaput before a news conference at Saint Hubert Catholic High School for Girls where he announced a plan to reinvigorate the system decimated by low enrollment.
-(AP Photo/Matt Rourke, used with permission from The Associated Press.)
+Sloan v.
+Lemon (1973) struck down a Pennsylvania law that provided tuition support for parents who sent their children to private schools as an unconstitutional violation of the First Amendment.
+The court found that 90 percent of the children affected went to parochial schools.
+In this 2012 photo, students greet Archbishop of Philadelphia Charles Chaput before a news conference at Saint Hubert Catholic High School for Girls.
+(AP Photo/Matt Rourke, used with permission from the Associated Press)

 The case was decided together with Crouter v.
 Lemon.
 The Court issued its decision on the same day that it ruled on Committee for Public Education and Religious Liberty v.
 Nyquist.

 Tuition reimbursements found to violate First Amendment